 Clinical manifestations, diagnosis, and treatment of Campylobacter infection

 Clostridium difficile infection in adults: Clinical manifestations and diagnosis

 Clinical manifestations, diagnosis and treatment of enterohemorrhagic Escherichia coli (EHEC) infection

 Differential diagnosis of microbial foodborne disease

-Epidemiology and causes of acute diarrhea in developed countries
+Epidemiology and causes of acute diarrhea in resource-rich countries

 The following organizations also provide reliable health information.

 ●National Institute of Digestive and Diabetes and Kidney Diseases